- Nutrition

 this course?

-- Access our £12.5 million Innovation for Health Learning Laboratory to acquire practical experience that is valued by a wide range of employers.
+- Access our £12.5 million Innovation for Health Learning Laboratory and our new Food and Nutrition Kitchen Lab to acquire practical experience that is valued by a wide range of employers.

 - Gain industry experience through a Professional Training placement, working for an employer such as the Government, an NHS trust or a nutrition company.